HomeBureaucracyExtended tenures of chief secretaries suit political set up, chief ministers prefer...

 This is rarest of the rare case in the history of bureaucracy that a chief secretary has been given two extensions — that, too, for a year each.
 In fact, Mishra got the first extension just three days before his scheduled retirement and was sent to his home cadre Uttar Pradesh in December 2021 to become the chief secretary replacing R K Tiwari, who had 14 more months of service left with him.

 Similarly, chief secretary of another large state – Madhya Pradesh – also got two extensions.
-The 1985-batch IAS officer Iqbal Singh Bains, who was to retire in November 2022 got two extensions of six months each.
+The 1985-batch Iqbal Singh Bains, who was to retire in November 2022 got two extensions of six months each.
 He will now retire in November this year if no further extension is given.
 Though there is a likelihood that Bains gets third time lucky and remain chief secretary for another six or at least three months.

 “Madhya Pradesh is going for polls in November at the time of his retirement.
 Since BJP is ruling in state as well as centre, there is chances that Bains retires only after conducting the elections successfully.
 It suits Shivraj Singh Chouhan led BJP government, which is looking for a repeat in the state,” said a senior Madhya Pradesh cadre IAS.